Consensys/doc.goquorum/docs/Reference/CLI-Syntax.md

     --raftport 50500
     ```

-The port to bind for the [Raft transport](../HowTo/Configure/Consensus/Configuring-Raft.md#raft-transport-layer).
+Port to bind for the [Raft transport](../HowTo/Configure/Consensus/Configuring-Raft.md#raft-transport-layer).
 The default is 50400.